nowitsabby/dark-rpg-nextjs/assets/srd/character/insanity.md

 ---
 # Insanity

-Characters are at the centre of terrible events: battling indescribable horrors, uncovering shocking truths, and engaging in desperate struggles where countless lives and souls hang in the balance\.
-Such are the stresses and terrors involved that the slow slide into insanity is a constant threat\.
-No human mind, not even one hardened by the harsh rigours of life in the Imperium, is immune to the slow erosion of sanity by the horrors of the 41st Millennium, and Acolytes are no exception\.
-These dangers are represented by Insanity points\.
-These represent the strain put on a character's mind by her experiences; the more Insanity points, the more fragile her mind has become\.
+Characters are at the centre of terrible events: battling indescribable horrors, uncovering shocking truths, and engaging in desperate struggles where countless lives and souls hang in the balance.
+Such are the stresses and terrors involved that the slow slide into insanity is a constant threat.
+No human mind, not even one hardened by the harsh rigours of life in the Imperium, is immune to the slow erosion of sanity by the horrors of the 41st Millennium, and Acolytes are no exception.
+These dangers are represented by Insanity points.
+These represent the strain put on a character's mind by her experiences; the more Insanity points, the more fragile her mind has become.
 The cumulative effects of Insanity points are divided into Traumas, which represent the short term after\-effects of particularly terrible experiences, and Disorders, which are permanent mental afflictions that mark a character's slide into total madness

 ## Insanity Points

 Insanity points \(IsP\) begin at 0 when a PC begins the game and increase over time as damage is done to a character's state of mind.
-The higher the Insanity Points, the more damaged and debilitated a character becomes, and should IsP ever reach 100, the character is either slain by her Inquisitor or fellow Acolytes for her own good, or falls from grace and becomes an enemy of Mankind\.
-In either case, she can no longer serve her Inquisitor—she is lost in the eyes of the Emperor and must be retired from play\.
+The higher the Insanity Points, the more damaged and debilitated a character becomes, and should IsP ever reach 100, the character is either slain by her Inquisitor or fellow Acolytes for her own good, or falls from grace and becomes an enemy of Mankind.
+In either case, she can no longer serve her Inquisitor—she is lost in the eyes of the Emperor and must be retired from play.

 ## Degrees of Madness

-A character is classified as having a certain degree of Madness depending on how many Insanity points she has accumulated\.
-This classification gives a player a broad idea of the state of a character's mind and how close to the edge she has become\.
-A character's degree of Madness also determines the modifier that she applies to tests taken to avoid Mental Trauma\.
+A character is classified as having a certain degree of Madness depending on how many Insanity points she has accumulated.
+This classification gives a player a broad idea of the state of a character's mind and how close to the edge she has become.
+A character's degree of Madness also determines the modifier that she applies to tests taken to avoid Mental Trauma.

 ### The Insanity Track
 __IsP Total__|__Degree Of Madness__|__Trauma Modifier__|__Disorder__